naomi-carey/Stripe-React-FE-Docs/README.md

   <p align="center">
     <i>
     This checklist will set up and integrate the stripe payment system within a <a href="https://reactjs.org/ ">React</a> application.
-You will need to complete both this frontend section and the <a href="https://github.com/naomi-carey/Stripe-React-BE-Docs">Back End</a> checklist to successfully integrate the payment system.
+You will need to complete this <a href="https://github.com/naomi-carey/Stripe-React-FE-Docs">front end</a> section and the <a href="https://github.com/naomi-carey/Stripe-React-BE-Docs">back end</a> section to successfully integrate the payment system.
 We will complete the following tasks:

 - Create a Stripe account
-- Set up the frontend
+- Set up the front end
-- Configure the frontend
+- Configure the front end

   </i>
   <br />